Manniss01/mini---Transformer-Text-Generator/README.md

 - Numpy and standard Python libraries

 # Contact
 Questions, feedback, or collaborations?
-Feel free to open an issue or reach out via [your email].
+Feel free to open an issue or reach out via manishdarji.ai@gmail.com.

 # Acknowledgements
 Inspired by Andrej Karpathy’s minGPT, which provided foundational guidance on building Transformers from scratch.